usnistgov/qpx-gamma/README.md

 Installing / running:
 * './install.sh' will also download and install [boost](http://www.boost.org/) and [Qt](http://www.qt.io/) dependencies, and copy default configuration and sample data files to ~/qpx/
+* When prompted, the safe choices are boost 1.58 and Qt 5.5.
+Experimental with more recent libraries.
-* If using Pixie-4, make sure PLX driver is working (driver and installation script included, see /hardware/pixie4/PLX/README)
+* If using Pixie-4, make sure PLX driver is working (driver and installation script included, see /sources/pixie4/PLX/README)
 * to run: './qpx' or debug mode 'gdb ./qpxd'

 [Upcoming/ToDo](https://trello.com/b/YKb96auO/qpx-todo-list)